MadiNyan/rikka-telegram-bot/README.md

 ## Available functions:
 + /a [tag] - get pic from yande.re
-+ /activity - most active bot users
++ /animeme [text] - generate meme with random anime image, random font and user text
 + /colors [from 1 to 10] - generate image palette with given number of colors
 + /gif - gif search (Google)
 + /glitch - glitch an image